prakash-shekhar/notes/history/ww2.md

 When Germany conquerts France with Blitzkrieg in a matter of weeks, there are negotians done, where Germany takes the northern part of France including Paris, the french are given a small town called Vichy that they are allowed to operate out of.
 ## The Big Three
 Name for the big three allies, Britain, USSR, and the US.
+## Zoot Suit Riots
+Racial tensions in west coast and LA, Zoot Suit, are these bggy suits that were popular in Latin-American communities, is wasting clothing, there are american sailors who go into.
+## Korematsu vs US
+Supreme court case, challenges Executive Order 9066, says that his civil liberties are being violated.
+Supreme court rules against him.
+After their war, they say my bad.
+## Hideki Tojo
+Was a general in Japab, eventually becomes fascist leader of Japan.
+Really shows how much of a miltarian state Japan had become.
+## Executive Order 8802
+Federal contract in US, bans discrimination when hiring from federal places.
+## Double V campaign
+Double V for victory, victory against axis forces, and victory at home against Jim Crow laws.
+## Good Neighbor Policy
+Roosevelt adopts a big stick diplomacy attitude towards South and Central America, and acts as a mediator, has much needed repair work between South America and the US.
+## Mussolini
+Fascist and authoritarian leader of Italy, enters Axis forces with Germany
+## War Plan Rainbow 5
+War Plan if there we were in WWII.
+Called for war with Germany and Japan, said that colonies were going to get sacrificed.